gitlabhq/gitlab-recipes/install/README.md

-In this directory you will find installation guides and scripts for various platforms.
+In this section there are provided additional installation guides and scripts for various platforms.

-If you have something to contribute please read the [contributing guidelines](../README.md#Contributing).
+If you have something to contribute please read the [contributing guidelines](../contributing.md).